Orbelian dynasty: History

-At the end of the 12th century, the Kingdom of Georgia, together with the Armenians, began the Reconquest - wars of liberation against the Seljuks.
+At the end of the 12th century, the Kingdom of Georgia, together with their Armenian subjects, fought against the Seljuks.
 In order to further unite the Armenian-Georgian nobility around her throne, Queen Tamar, daughter of George III, pardoned all those who had rebelled against her father and allowed them to return to Georgia.
-Among others Ivane, the youngest son of Liparit II Orbelian returned to Georgia, who received only a small part of his former family holdings around the fortress of Orbeti.
-The eldest son of Liparit II Orbelian, Elikum I continued the Armenian branch of the Orbelian family in Syunik.
-When Elikum I was killed in 1184, the Orbelian family in Syunik was headed by his son, Liparit III, who was released from Islamic captivity.
-Thanks to the mediation of Ivane Zakarian, who commanded the reconquest, King George IV Lasha appointed Liparit III Orbelian as viceroy and granted him vast possessions in the north-eastern provinces of Armenia - in Syunik and its provinces of Gegharkunik, Vayots Dzor, as well as the castle of Kayen and the village of Elar with its surroundings in Kotayk.
+Among others, Ivane, the youngest son of Liparit II Orbelian, returned to Georgia, who received only a small part of his former family holdings around the fortress of Orbeti.
+The eldest son of Liparit II Orbelian, Elikum I, continued the Armenian branch of the Orbelian family in Syunik.
+When Elikum I was killed in 1184, the Orbelian family in Syunik was led by his son, Liparit III, who was released from captivity.
+Thanks to the mediation of Ivane Zakarian, who commanded the conflict, King George IV Lasha appointed Liparit III Orbelian as viceroy and granted him vast possessions in the north-eastern provinces of Armenia - in Syunik and its provinces of Gegharkunik, Vayots Dzor, as well as the castle of Kayen and the village of Elar with its surroundings in Kotayk.

 Grave of Elikum III Orbelian (died 1300), son of Prince Tarsaich Orbelian, in Noravank.
 He is depicted as a lion "who roars in front of enemy troops".

 In 1236, the Mongols under the command of Chormaqan invaded Georgia.
-The Georgians and Armenians were defeated and were forced to recognise the supreme power of the Khan in Karakorum.
-The descendant of Liparit III - Elikum Orbelian did the same.
+The Georgians and Armenians were defeated and were forced to recognise the authority of the Khan in Karakorum.
+The descendant of Liparit III, Elikum Orbelian, did the same.
 After negotiations with the Mongols, he retained his possessions, but undertook to participate with his troops in further campaigns of the Mongols.
 Later, thanks to personal relations with the great Khan in Karakorum, Smbat II managed to strengthen the position of the Orbelian family considerably.

 When in 1249 a rebellion against the Mongol yoke rose in Georgia, Smbat II Orbelian did not dare to openly join the rebels, although secretly, apparently, sympathised with them (so, through his vassal nobleman Tancregul, Smbat helped the king David Narin to escape from the Mongol captivity).
 Smbat II himself managed to prove in the Mongol capital Karakorum that he was not involved in the rebellion.

 After the death of Möngke Khan in 1259, the Georgian court and some Armenian nobles again revolted against the Mongol yoke.
 The rebellion was organised by Hasan-Jalal Dola, and Zakare III Zakarian.
 This time Smbat II Orbelian was even more cautious and did not support the rebels at all.
 The rebellion was suppressed in 1261.
-The Mongol rulers appreciated the loyalty of Smbat II; after the suppression of the rebellion he received the title of "king" and was transferred to the Mongol headquarters in Tabriz, where he died in 1273.
+The Mongol rulers appreciated the loyalty of Smbat II; after the suppression of the rebellion, he received the title of "king" and was transferred to the Mongol headquarters in Tabriz, where he died in 1273.

-The ruler of Syunik was his younger brother - Tarsaich Orbelian, who ruled the Syunik Principality until 1290.
+The next ruler of Syunik Principality was his younger brother, Tarsaich Orbelian, who ruled until 1290.